-If you can’t make it that far north there’s still no need to resort to long weekends indoors with video games or TV.
-It may be the rainy season but it actually does not rain every day.
+The rainy season doesn’t mean long weekends with only video games or TV, as it does not actually rain every day.
 (For example, the average number of rainy days in June is only 12 on the Kanto Plain, according to Japan Meteorological Agency.)

-While out, look for cute small white ghost-like dolls made from single piece of cloth or tissue hanging from the eaves or on the windows of houses.
+Expect this season to give the surrounding areas a different look.
+The rain makes old temples, gardens and traditional houses seem all the more elegant.
+And, if you live offbase, you may notice small ghost-like dolls made of cloth or tissue hanging from the eaves or on the windows of homes in your neighborhood.
 Often children, and even some adults, make these little “teruteru bozu,” or sunshine monks, to ward off bad weather for the next day when a fieldtrip or other outdoor event is planned.

 In fact, why not make your own teruteru bozu?